Mahtter/Secure_File_Service_System/README.md

 * **Responsibilities**: Initiates handshakes, performs login, and forwards tokens to the File Server for authorized operations.

 ### 4. Cryptographic Heartbeat (`Communication.py`)
-The foundational library that implements the `SecureSession` class and core cryptographic functions13, 14].
+The foundational library that implements the `SecureSession` class and core cryptographic functions.
 It handles AES-GCM encryption, X25519 handshakes, and token verification.

 ---